 One of the most significant developments in cardiovascular health and prevention of osteoporosis has been documented with the use of vitamin K2 in combination with absorbable forms of magnesium and potassium.
+Vitamin D3 is also recognized as a key component of building strong bones, and the addition of D3 further improves the performance of K2.
 Vitamin K2 pulls calcium from the plaque in arteries and deposits that calcium in the bones.
 This reduces arteriosclerosis, which reduces heart attacks and deaths due to cardiovascular diseases (CVD).
-The insertion of the calcium from the arteries into the bones reduces osteoporosis, which results in maintaining or increasing bone density.
+The insertion of the calcium from the arteries into the bones reduces osteoporosis, which results in maintaining or increasing bone density and increasing bone strength.

 There are links to three articles published by the National Institute of Health (NIH) on findings that verify these effects of vitamin K2 to reduce arteriosclerosis and osteoporosis.
 Vitamin K2 has the scientific name of menaquinone.